digital-index-of-middle-english-verse/dimev/docs/documentation.md

 In fall 2024 Ian Cornelius wrote XSD files to replace machine-generated DTDs as the mechanism for validation of XML.
 The XSD files are constructed iteratively, from ground up.
-XML syntax errors discovered in this process are corrected one by one, by Cornelius and Mosser.
+XML syntax errors discovered in this process were corrected one by one or else with regular expressions.
+The overall size of `Records.xml` was reduced by about a third, by removing optional empty elements.
-This is a first step toward modernization of DIMEV data.
+This was a first step toward modernization of DIMEV data.
-Subsequent steps are projected within the section [Data Files], above (see the subsections headed "Technical direction").
+Subsequent steps are projected within the subsections headed "Technical direction" and in DIMEV's [sandbox repository].

 Since 2007 Mooney and Mosser have served as co-editors of DIMEV, sharing responsibility for content.
 Mosser has served as technical editor, maintaining data files and pushing updates to [dimev.net].